preciofishbone/OmniaDocs/release-notes/2019-november/2019-november-patch3/index.rst

 Fixed issues with:

-- Problems showing document types not showing up correct in picker. (#117986)
+- Document types not showing up correct in document type picker. (#117986)
-- Issues with SVG files when uploaded to ODM. (#116934)
+- Issues with SVG files using special characters. (#116934)

 Quality.Management.System (1.0.17414-204)